writer/aws-examples/strands-examples/writer/README.md

 **Note:** To follow along with the examples in this guide, you'll also need the [Strands Agent Tools package](https://github.com/strands-agents/tools).
 Install the package with `pip install strands-agents-tools`.

 ### Environment Configuration
-If you haven't already, copy the `.env.template` file to a `.env` file in the project root with your AWS credentials:
+If you haven't already, copy the `.env.template` file to a `.env` file in the project root with your WRITER credentials:
 ```
 cp .env.template .env
 ```